MVA

 Community Organizing Trainings

 We offer in-depth community organizing training to members of our member institutions to empower them to create the changes in their communities that they want to see.
-We identify and develop untapped potential in your organization.
-We create organizational leaders out of everyday people through experiential learning and mentoring.
+W

 In 2016, we won a commitment from the City of Vancouver to be a Living Wage employer.
 North Vancouver followed suit in March 2021.
 The minimum wage for all City employees and contractors is now $24.08 compared to the provincial minimum wage of $15.65.